Songs with Earlier Histories Than the Hit Version

 “In 1969, rock group Creedence Clearwater Revival recorded an 11-minute interpretation for their 1970 album, Cosmo’s Factory.
 Not released at that time as a single, the recording would instead become an album radio hit and is considered a heritage rock classic.
 In 1973, after CCR’s discordant, cantankerous break up, Fantasy Records would release the group’s recording as a promotional single from the best-of collection Creedence Gold (1972) – without any apparent chart impact.
 However, re-released in 1976, again as a promotional single this time for the double-disc best-of compilation Chronicle, Vol. 1, ‘I Heard It Through the Grapevine’ would mark the song’s – and the group’s – reappearance on the Billboard Hot 100, peaking at #43.

-“Note: The first known recording of ‘Grapevine’ by the Miracles happened on August 6, 1966, but there may also have been an even earlier recording with the Isley Brothers, or that Whitfield at least had intended to record the song first with them.
+“Note: The first known recording of ‘Grapevine’ by the Miracles happened on August 6, 1966, but there may also have been an even earlier recording involving the Isley Brothers, or that Whitfield at least had intended to record the song first with them.
 However, a track has not turned up – some Motown historians believe that a session may have been scheduled but was canceled.
 The Miracles’ version was not released as a single due to Berry Gordy’s veto during Motown’s weekly quality control meetings; Gordy advised Whitfield and Strong to create a stronger single.
 Instead, the Miracles recording later appeared on their 1968 Special Occasion album – where fans assumed it was a cover of Knight’s and Gaye’s hits – but it was, in reality, the original recording.”

 Gladys Knight & The Pips, “I Heard It Through the Grapevine” (1967):